Tecdiary/mps-guide/v1/guide/readme.md

 You can have the option to use sidebar as collapsed (mini sidebar, menu will popup on right).

-All the tables are search-able & sort-able with responsive styles, on the small screens, you can scroll to left to see data.
+All the tables are search-able & sort-able with responsive styles, on the small screens, you can scroll right to see data and actions menu.

 ## Dashboard

-Dashboard has 7 days, monthly and yearly charts with month and year selection.
+Dashboard has last 7 days, monthly and yearly charts with month and year selection.

 We would like to listen your feedback to improve and make dashboard more informative.